Page Contents

 Recovery of possession for repairs and re-entry

 Whereas the tenant should provide his/her acceptance within 30 days of getting the notice from the landlord.
-And tenant will also have to provide the one-month rent amount to the landlord in advance.
+The tenant will also have to deposit the rent or security amount as determined by the court.

 Once the acceptance and one-month rent amount is received from the tenant, the landlord can provide possession to the tenant.